-- 9.17.7.1 Subrecipient shall use software and/or hardware encryption methods for confidential County Information Assets stored on all electronic media in accordance with the following standards: - 9.17.7.1.1 Federal Information Processing Standard Publication ("FIPS") 140-2. - 9.17.7.1.2 NIST SP 800-57 (Recommendation for Key Management Part 1: General (Revision 3). - 9.17.7.1.3 NIST SP 800-57 (Recommendation for Key Management -Part 2: Best Practices for Key Management Organization). - 9.17.7.1.4 NIST SP 800-111 (Guide to Storage Encryption Technologies for End User Devices). - 9.17.7.1.5 At a minimum, Subrecipient shall use Advanced Encryption Standard ("AES") with cipher strength of 256-bit
+- 9.17.7.1 Subrecipient and any approved Lower Tier Subrecipient shall use software and/or hardware encryption methods for confidential County Information Assets stored on all electronic media in accordance with the following standards: - 9.17.7.1.1 Federal Information Processing Standard Publication ("FIPS") 140-2. - 9.17.7.1.2 NIST SP 800-57 (Recommendation for Key Management Part 1: General (Revision 3). - 9.17.7.1.3 NIST SP 800-57 (Recommendation for Key Management Part 2: Best Practices for Key Management Organization).

-- 9.17.7.1.6 Prior to use of remote servers (e.g., cloud storage, Softwareas-a-Service (SaaS), etc.) for storage of County Information Assets, Subrecipient shall obtain written approval from County's Contract Manager. - 9.17.7.2 Subrecipient shall use software and/or hardware encryption methods for transmitted (i.e., through network transmission) confidential County Information Assets in accordance with the following standards: - 9.17.7.2.1 NIST SP 800-52 (Guidelines for the Selection and Use of Transport Layer Security Implementations). - 9.17.7.2.2 NIST SP 800-57 (Recommendation for Key Management -Part 3: Application-Specific Key Management Guidance). - 9.17.7.3 Subrecipient and any approved Lower Tier Subrecipient shall have operational policies, procedures and practices which protect County Information Assets as specified in the State Administrative Manual Sections 5300 to 5365.3; California Government Code Section 11019.9; Department of General Services Management Memo (MM 06-12); Department of Finance Budget Letter (06-34); Statewide Health Information Policy Manual; and, County's Board of Supervisors Policy Number 5.200 (Contractor Protection of Electronic County Information). - 9.17.7.4 Subrecipient and any approved Lower Tier Subrecipient shall encrypt confidential, sensitive and/or personal County Information Assets which are stored on all electronic media (including workstations, portable computing devices (including, but not limited to, workstations, servers, mobile devices, wearables, tablets, laptops, personal digital assistants, notebook computers, and backup media) and/or portable electronic storage media (including, but not limited to, discs, thumb/flash drives, external/portable hard drives, and backup media)). - 9.17.7.5 Subrecipient shall certify its compliance with the encryption standards noted herein as a condition of executing this Subaward.
+- 9.17.7.1.4 NIST SP 800-111 (Guide to Storage Encryption Technologies for End User Devices). - 9.17.7.1.5 At a minimum, Subrecipient shall use Advanced Encryption Standard ("AES") with cipher strength of 256-bit - 9.17.7.1.6 Prior to use of remote servers (e.g., cloud storage, Software-as-a-Service (SaaS), etc.) for storage of County Information Assets, Subrecipient shall obtain written approval from County's Contract Manager. - 9.17.7.2 Subrecipient and any approved Lower Tier Subrecipient shall use software and/or hardware encryption methods for transmitted (i.e., through network transmission) confidential County Information Assets in accordance with the following standards: - 9.17.7.2.1 NIST SP 800-52 (Guidelines for the Selection and Use of Transport Layer Security Implementations). - 9.17.7.2.2 NIST SP 800-57 (Recommendation for Key Management Part 3: Application-Specific Key Management Guidance). - 9.17.7.3 Subrecipient and any approved Lower Tier Subrecipient shall have operational policies, procedures and practices which protect County Information Assets (PSCI) as specified in the State Administrative Manual Sections 5300 to 5365.3; California Government Code Section 11019.9; Department of General Services Management Memo (MM 06-12); Department of Finance Budget Letter (06-34); California Department of Aging Program Memorandum (PM 07-18(P)); Statewide Health Information Policy Manual; and, County's Board of Supervisors Policy Number 5.200 (Contractor Protection of Electronic County Information). - 9.17.7.4 Subrecipient and any approved Lower Tier Subrecipient shall encrypt PSCI which are stored on all electronic media (including workstations, portable computing devices (including, but not limited to, workstations, servers, mobile devices, wearables, tablets, laptops, personal digital assistants, notebook computers, and backup media) and/or portable electronic storage media (including, but not limited to, discs, thumb/flash drives, external/portable hard drives, and backup media)). - 9.17.7.5 Subrecipient shall certify its compliance with the encryption standards noted herein as a condition of executing this Subaward.
 Subrecipient provide such certification by completing and submitting Exhibit AA (Subrecipient's Compliance with Encryption Requirements) in the form and manner as determined by County.
 Subrecipient shall maintain compliance with this policy during the term of this Subaward and for as long as Subrecipient maintains or is in possession of County Information Assets.
-In addition to the foregoing certification, Subrecipient shall maintain any validation/attestation reports that the data encryption product generates and such reports shall be subject to audit in accordance with the requirements outlined in Subparagraph 8.38 (Record Retention, Inspection and Audit Settlement).
-In the event of Subrecipient's non-compliance with these requirements, County will require Subrecipient to develop and execute a corrective action plan.
-Subrecipient's failure to comply with this policy may subject Subrecipient to suspension or termination of this Subaward, denial of access to County information technology resources and/or other remedies which are deemed appropriate by County. - 9.17.8 Subrecipient shall ensure that any approved Lower Tier Subrecipient(s) adheres to all of the provisions included in this Subparagraph 9.17 and Exhibit EE (Information Technology and Privacy Requirements).
+In addition to the foregoing certification, Subrecipient shall maintain validation/attestation reports that the data encryption product generates and such reports shall be subject to audit in accordance with the requirements outlined in Subparagraph 8.38 (Record Retention, Inspection and Audit Settlement).
+In the event of Subrecipient's noncompliance with these requirements, County will require Subrecipient to develop and execute a corrective action plan.
+Subrecipient's failure to comply with this policy may subject Subrecipient to suspension or termination of this Subaward, denial of access to County information technology resources and/or other remedies which are deemed appropriate by County.